Alasdair Beckett-King

-Alasdair Beckett-King (born 31 May 1984) is an English stand-up comedian, video game writer, and actor from Durham.
-He won the 2017 Leicester Mercury Comedian of the Year.
+Alasdair James Beckett-King (born 31 March 1984) is a British stand-up comedian, writer, and actor from Durham.
+He won the Leicester Mercury Comedian of the Year in 2017 and Chortle's Breakthrough Comedian of the Year in 2023.

 Early life

-Beckett-King attended York St John University and graduated in 2012.
+Beckett-King is half Scottish.
+He attended York St John University and graduated in 2012.
+He holds an undergraduate degree in Film and Television Production and an MA in Journalism.

 Career

-Alasdair Beckett-King was listed among the finalists of So You Think You're Funny in 2013.
+Beckett-King was listed among the finalists of So You Think You're Funny in 2013.
 He was also among the finalists of NATYS: New Acts of the Year Show in 2014.

 Beckett-King won the 2017 Leicester Mercury Comedian of the Year.

 Beckett-King has appeared on The Comedian's Comedian with Stuart Goldsmith and Unforeseen Incidents.
-He co-hosts the Loremen podcast with James Shakeshaft.
+He co-hosts the Loremen podcast with James Shakeshaft and Eleanor & Alasdair Read That with comedian Eleanor Morton.

-Beckett-King wrote the script for adventure game Unforeseen Incidents, released in 2018.
+Beckett-King created the adventure games Nelly Cootalot: Spoonbeaks Ahoy!, released in 2007, and Nelly Cootalot: The Fowl Fleet, released in 2016.
+He also wrote the script for the adventure game Unforeseen Incidents, released in 2018.

+Since 2019, he publishes comedy sketches, which are written, acted, produced and animated by himself, on his YouTube channel.

 In 2022, Beckett-King voiced the character of "The Floater" in Doctor Who: Redacted, produced by BBC Studios.
+He won the award for Breakthrough Act in the 2023 Chortle Awards.

-Alasdair was also an occasional panellist on Mock the Week, a popular British comic news quiz show, most notably appearing in the show's final ever episode.
+Beckett-King was an occasional panellist on Mock the Week, the British comic news quiz show, most notably appearing in the show's final episode.
+He is the host of the BBC Radio 4 comedy series Wing It!

+He created the children's book series Montgomery Bonbon.